electro-nic/AJ_HC1703L_Teardown/README.md

 VmallocChunk:     499700 kB
 ```

-### /etc/passwd
+### /etc/passwd (user/pass root/cxlinux)
 ```
 $ cat /etc/passwd
 root:yi.LoBvyUCv0k:0:0:root:/root/:/bin/sh
 ```
 The algorithm used to encode the password is DES (Data Encryption Standard), a symmetric encryption algorithm commonly used in old Unix/Linux systems to protect passwords, wich is now cosidered obsolete as can be cracked within few hours.
-As this type of hash generated with DES crypt can store only up to 8 characters of a password, the algorithm uses a 2-character salt (which in this case is yi), and the rest of the hash (the 11-character) is the encrypted part derived from the password itself.
+This type of hash generated with DES crypt can store only up to 8 characters of a password, however the algorithm uses a 2-character salt (which in this case is "yi"), and the rest of the 11-character hash is the encrypted part derived from the password "cxlinux" itself.
-user/pass root/cxlinux